 Due to technical difficulties the audio version of this sermon is unavailable.
+The sermon was adapted from an outline in the book "Sermons You Can Preach" by Leroy Brownlow (Brownlow Publications, 1958) and reprinted here by permission.
 We are sharing the presentation slides at the end of sermon outline which you can download to your computer..

 Turn in your Bibles to